opencast/opencast/docs/guides/admin/docs/configuration/stream-security.md

 Each configuration block consists of the following items:

 * **Key ID:** Key Identifier, e.g. ‘demoKeyOne’
 * **Key secret:** Key value, e.g. ‘25DA2BA549CB62EF297977845259A’.
-The key-length is not predefined, but a key length of at least 256 bit is recommended.
+The key-length is not predefined, but a key length of at least 128 bit is recommended.
+Any larger value will not increase security of the underlying algorithm.
 * **URL prefix:** The URL Signing Provider will only sign URLs that start with this value.
 This allows to support multiple distributions and different key pairs.

 A typical configuration looks like this: